 It is perhaps little surprise then that Eric Clapton, Carlos Santana and Stevie Ray Vaughan – one of Mayer’s biggest influences – are just some of the notable players that have favoured Dumble.

 Even if you can find a Dumble amp (and they’re not that easy to track down) they are extremely expensive.
-Depending on the model and it’s condition, you could easily expect to pay upwards of $50,o00/£42,000.
+Depending on the model and it’s condition, you could easily expect to pay upwards of $50,000/£42,000.

-For many years, the Dumble Steel String Stinger was Mayer’s go to amp.
+For many years, the Dumble Steel String Singer was Mayer’s go to amp.
 However, worried that his Dumble would give out on him whilst he was out on the road, Mayer started to look at alternatives.

 Two-Rock are a high end, boutique amp manufacturer who’s mission as a company – at least initially – was to produce amps that sounded like Dumbles.

-These featured a few modifications to the Custom Reverb, all aimed at getting Mayer closer to the Dumble Steel String Stinger tone.
+These featured a few modifications to the Custom Reverb, all aimed at getting Mayer closer to the Dumble Steel String Singer tone.

 It was a similar story when Mayer first began to collaborate with Paul Reed Smith around the time he started playing with Dead & Company.

 This really is where the similarity ends, as unlike the PRS and Two Rock amps Mayer has used, Milkman amps are not Dumble clones.
 Nor are they clones of vintage Fender amps either.

 Finally, Mayer has also used Fender amps at various points too.
 During his time with Dead & Company, Mayer reportedly played a Deluxe Reverb, and he also used a Fender Bandmaster for a number of years at the beginning of his career.

-Choosing the Right Amp
+Choosing the right amp

 Yet whilst Mayer has used a variety of different amps over the years, the characteristics of each are actually quite similar.
-All of the amps have high quality clean tones and a lot of headroom.
-And they also all ‘take pedals’ very well.
+All of the amps have high quality clean tones and a lot of headroom and they also all ‘take pedals’ very well.

 All of the amps that Mayer uses are very large.
 To get the most out of them, you have to crank the volume.
 This is not really an option if you are a playing at home or in small venues.

 Instead, I would opt for a vintage voiced, Fender style amp that is lower wattage.
 Although it won’t have the same headroom as a larger amp, you will still be able to get beautiful clean tones.

 With that in mind, here are some of my top amp recommendations:

 Beyond that, it is also worth considering the PRS Sonzera 20.
 This is an entry level amp from PRS, but one which receives brilliant reviews for the quality of its clean tone and dynamic range.

 In the middle range, there isn’t really a lot of choice.
 The only real option at this price range that is suitable for home use and will help you sound like John Mayer is the Princeton Reverb.

 If you are willing to spend a little bit more though, then your options really open up.
 In the upper price bracket you have access to very high end boutique amplifiers.
 You also have access to brands like Milkman, which Mayer actually uses.
-In this upper price range, my top recommendations would be:

 Although these smaller amps won’t have quite the same headroom as the amps that Mayer used, they still have beautiful clean tones and they will enable you to get a great tone at a lower volumes.

 The final piece of the tonal puzzle is pedals.
 Like his hero Stevie Ray Vaughan, John Mayer predominantly uses guitar pedals to push his amp into a warm break up.

 Some of these have only been used for very specific songs.
 So here I’ll be looking at the pedals that form a key part of his sound:

 The Strymon OB1 and Keeley Katana Clean Boost

 As the name suggests, they are just there to boost your guitar’s signal and push the amp that bit harder.
 Mayer predominantly uses two boost pedals – the Keeley Katana Clean Boost and the Strymon OB1.

 The Strymon also doubles as a compressor.
 This will help to tighten your sound up, which is great if you are playing further down the neck, or you are playing chordal melodies and really want the notes to stand out.

 Having said that, if you are looking for something in a lower price bracket then I would recommend the Xotic EP Booster.
 This is an amazing value pedal and one that will also help you to sound like John Mayer.

 The Klon Centaur

 Like a clean boost, it doesn’t colour the sound of your amp and guitar, it just pushes your amp harder.
 Because of the quality of its tone, the Klon is recognised as one of the best overdrive pedals ever made.

 Sadly, the original Klon Centaur is no longer in production.
 You can buy second hand models on sites like Reverb, but they tend to be quite pricy.
-It is unlikely that you you will be able to pick one up for less than $3000/£2500.
+It is unlikely that you you will be able to pick one up for less than $5000/£4000.

 However if you pair them with the right amp and guitar, any of the pedals listed above will work wonders for your tone.

 Ibanez Tube Screamer

 Like the Klon Centaur, the Tube Screamer is an overdrive pedal.
-But unlike the Klon Centaur – which is famous for it’s transparency – the Tube Screamer produces a very specific sound.
+Unlike the Klon Centaur – which is famous for it’s transparency – the Tube Screamer produces a very specific sound.

 Their tones are tight and well defined at the bottom end and bright at sparkly at the top.
 In the middle they aren’t so well defined.
 So you end up with somewhat of a ‘scooped’ tone.

 Like Stevie Ray, Mayer has used a variety of different Tube Screamers during his career – including the TS808, TS-9 and TS-10.
 It is only the TS-10 that is no longer in production, but you can pick them up second hand on sites like Reverb for around $400/£330.

 In more recent years, Ibanez have also released a 2 in 1 boost and overdrive pedal called the Ibanez TS808DX.
 The idea here is that you can combine the two key functions of the Tube Screamer – a clean boost and an overdrive – in one unit.

 Fulltone Full-Drive 2 Mosfet

 Unlike that pedal though, Mayer has used the Full-Drive 2 on his board for a number of years.
 Not only does it have a boost and an overdrive, it also has different ‘clipping’ modes.

-Again this pedal is in a slightly higher price bracket.
-But you do get a lot of different tonal options for your money.
+However you do get a lot of different tonal options for your money.
 So not only will it help you to sound like John Mayer, it will make a great addition to your rig as an all around pedal for the blues.